Written For ParentCircle Website new design update

-Gratitude, the greatest strength: If you practise expressing gratitude, you will notice how things improve in your life.
+Gratitude, the greatest strength: If you practice expressing gratitude, you will notice how things improve in your life.
 Being grateful for what you have and counting your blessings every day will help you refocus your thoughts and make you a happier individual.
-This holds true for parenting too.
+This holds for parenting too.

 When you communicate to your child how grateful you are to have him in your life, not only do you make him feel loved and wanted, but also teach him to appreciate everything around him.
-In addition, such positive parenting can help reduce friction and eliminate unpleasant arguments, temper tantrums and meltdowns.
+Also, such positive parenting can help reduce friction and eliminate unpleasant arguments, temper tantrums, and meltdowns.

 Having a routine: Children, particularly toddlers and middle-schoolers, thrive on routine.
-If you are systematic and follow a set routine every day, it provides a structure for your child and teaches her the significance of punctuality, organisation, boundaries and limitations.
+If you are systematic and follow a set routine every day, it provides a structure for your child and teaches her the significance of punctuality, organization, boundaries, and limitations.

 All these promote a feeling of safety and security, which are essential for a child's psychological and emotional well-being.

-Showing compassion: When you treat others with compassion in the presence of your child, you teach him to be respectful and kind.
+Showing compassion: When you treat others with compassion in the presence of your child, you teach them to be respectful and kind.
 By being compassionate, you also demonstrate the value of relationships and integrity.
-These are values that you can teach your child only by modelling them yourself.
-This is what ‘walking the talk’ is about.
+These are values that you can teach your child only by modeling them yourself.
+This is what walking the talk is about.
 If you are kind and empathetic to everyone, including yourself and your child, your child will pick up this trait too.
-He will come to realise that it is easy to be angry and rude, but that being compassionate takes courage and effort.
+He will come to realize that it is easy to be angry and rude, but that being compassionate takes courage and effort.

 Give your child the gift of compassion.
-He will grow up to be a sensitive and caring individual with high moral standard and integrity.
+He will grow up to be a sensitive and caring individual with high moral standards and integrity.

-Losing your temper too quickly, too often: We are all entitled to our bad days, when we are irritable and snappy.
-However, if you find yourself losing your cool too often, especially around your child, it might be worth introspecting to check whether you might be displacing your anger from other situations on to your child.
-If this is true, it can be a huge stumbling block in developing a warm and nurturing relationship with your child, which is critical to develop positive discipline.
+Losing your temper too quickly, too often: We are all entitled to our bad days when we are irritable and snappy.
+However, if you find yourself losing your cool too often, especially around your child, it might be worth introspecting to check whether you might be displacing your anger from other situations onto your child.
+If this is true, it can be a huge stumbling block in developing a warm and nurturing relationship with your child, which is critical to developing positive discipline.

 When you snap or yell at your child too often, he learns to do the same too.
 So, don't be surprised if you find him yelling right back!